 SR stands for "Secrétariat Rapporteur" (SR) or Reporting Secretariat in English.

-The CEN-CENELEC SME Helpdesk is the one stop service point to introduce SMEs to the benefits of European Standards and to the business tools required to access the European Standardization System of CEN and CENELEC.
-Learn more on SMEs and standardization.
+The CEN-CENELEC SME Helpdesk is the one stop service point to introduce SMEs to the benefits of European Standards and to the business tools required to access the European Standardisation System of CEN and CENELEC.
+More information is available at http://sme.cencenelec.eu

 AC stands for Amending Corrigendum.